pjot/calendar/README.md

 The application has two main views: Week view and Flex view.

 ##Week view
-The Week view is you regular view of a week, with the days in columns.
+The Week view is your regular view of a week, with the days in columns.
 It looks like this:
 ![alt text](https://github.com/pjot/calendar/raw/master/images/week_view.png)

 * Clicking the boxes will eventually bring up the Create Event view